What is the CEF You Be The Solution Challenge™?

 How much time will teams have to create videos?

-The video prompt and rubric will be released on Monday, October 2.
-Video submissions are due Friday, March 22.
+The video prompt and rubric will be released on October 1st.
+Video submissions are due in March.
+Teams can begin immediately working on their videos upon access to this year’s resources.